Mould Making and Casting – Summer Course

-The aim of this programme is to introduce participants to a wide variety of moulding and casting techniques.
+The School of Art & Design at LIT are delighted to offer an intensive one-week summer course to introduce participants to a wide variety of moulding and casting techniques.
 Each participant will gain an appreciation and understanding of the fundamental elements involved in mould making.
 Participants will gain experience in the use of various moulding materials and processes and develop proficiencies in creating multiples of an object.
-Participants will gain experience in the use of silicone, alginate, wax and plaster casting.
+They will gain experience in the use of silicone, alginate, wax and plaster casting.
 Casting strategies and contemporary art practice will be explored to realise a piece to be cast in plaster, wax, jesmonite and resin.

 Areas covered in the programme